SebastianL18/Vector_Fitting_for_python/README.md

 # Fast Relaxed Vector Fitting for Python

-_vectfit3.py_ is the implementation of the Fast Relaxed Vector Fitting algortihm in python.
-This algorithm was originaly developed by B. Gustavsen[^1] and the original code was written in Matlab eviroment, which is available in the [SINTEF's web page](https://www.sintef.no/en/software/vector-fitting/downloads/#menu).
+_vectfit3.py_ is the implementation of the Fast Relaxed Vector Fitting algorithm in python.
+This algorithm was originally developed by B. Gustavsen and A. Semlyem [^1] and the original code was written in MATLAB environment, which is available at the [SINTEF's web page](https://www.sintef.no/en/software/vector-fitting/downloads/#menu).

-The pourpose of this algorithm is to compute a rational approximation from tabuled data in the frequency domain for scalar or vectorized problems.
+The purpose of this algorithm is to compute a rational approximation from tabulated data in the frequency domain for scalar or vector problems.
 The resulting model can be expressed in either state-space form or pole-residue form.

 This module was created for anyone who needs to use vector fitting algorithm in a python project, however **embedding this module in any commercial software is strictly prohibited**, and if it is used **in scientific work, publications[^1],[^2] and[^3] must be referenced**.
-Aditionally _vectfit3.py_ is a complement for the _LineParameters program_, a personal and academic project in development, where propagation and characteristic admitance matrixes of frequency dependent transmission lines and cables must be fitted prior to build a time domain model for electromagnetic transients simulations.
-Such as in the previous case, must of vector fitting applications involves the synthesis of rational models for power systems elements, electronic components or equivalent circuits.
+Additionally _vectfit3.py_ is a complement for the _LineParameters program_, a personal and academic project in development, where propagation and characteristic admittance matrixes of frequency dependent transmission lines and cables must be fitted prior to build a time domain model for electromagnetic transients simulations.
+Such as in the previous case, must of vector fitting applications involves the synthesis of rational models for power systems elements, electronic components, or equivalent circuits.

 ## Vector Fitting Algorithm

-The idea behind vector fitting comes from the following equation:
+The idea behind vector fitting comes from the concept that any frequency domain function can be approximated as the ratio of two polynomials and that ratio can be rewritten as a sum of partial fractions.
+Hence, the fitting of a collection of frequency domain samples $F(s)$ can be expressed as:
 ![vf_eq1](https://github.com/SebastianL18/vectfit3_for_python/assets/144065519/cb6f269c-a06e-47f0-b66a-45ddc6dddd9c)
-where $F(s)$ are the frequency domain samples to be fitted, $s$ is an array with the complex frequency points of evaluation for $F(s)$, $p_k$ are a set of $n$ single poles and $R_k$ are a set of $n$ residues matrixes.
+where $s$ is an array with the complex frequency points of evaluation for $F(s)$, $p_k$ are a set of $n$ single poles and $R_k$ are a set of $n$ residues matrixes.
 As terms $p_k$ are scalars and $R_k$ are matrixes, the approximation is formulated by using common poles for all elements to fit and individual residues, therefore if $F(s)$ is scalar, $R_k$ results scalar as well.
 Terms $d$ and $e$ are constants and proportional parameters and are optional.

 The fitting process is divided in two stages, the poles identification and the resiudues identification.
 The poles identification process begins with a set of starting poles and the evaluation of (1).
 Then, an overdeterminated linear equation system is formulated.
 This system is solved as a least-squares problem and its solution gives the residues of an auxiliar function called $sigma$.
 Finally, the new poles are computed by finding the asociated zeros of $sigma$.
 For the residues identification those new poles are used to build another overdeterminated equations systems to be solved as a least-squares problem in order to obtain the residues of $F(s)$.
 For more details see[^1]